Leonetienne/GCrypt/GCryptCLI/readme.md

 --progress-interval   INT   default=['1000']   Print digestion progress reports every these many data blocks.

---puffer-input   VOID   Will read the entire input before beginning any digestion.
+--buffer-input   VOID   Will read the entire input before beginning any digestion.

 --progress   -p   VOID   Print digestion progress to stderr.
 May be advisable for large files, as the cipher is rather slow.